c00/docker-compose-director/README.md

 Docker Compose Director lets you switch in between local docker compose files quickly.

-##Todo

-Save configuration
+This has so far only been tested on Ubuntu, and it's assuming that your containers have `container_name` set in docker-compose.

+It is using the `docker` and `docker-compose` commands.

+## Todo

+- Add icons for start again, restart, switch, start-also
+- Add rename option
-Save window size on exit
+- Save window size on exit
-Add to system tray option.
+- Add to system tray option.
-Add icon
+- Add icon

 ## To build for development